 Another one of the big differences is trend awareness.
 In this way, swing trading can be more like trend trading, where you take a long, hard look at the fundamentals that trends play into the value of a stock, and based on that info, hold the stock.

-While there are endless variations, several tried-and-true setups are considered traditional swing trading strategies.
+While there are endless variations of strategies, several tried-and-true setups are considered traditional strategies.

 Here are some of the important ones you should know.